shmack01/CogSearchFunction/README.md

 <br/>

-TODO: The following configurations are pulled from the Function App configuration.
+The following configurations are pulled from the Function App configuration.
 Each one explained below.
-- **SUBSCRIBTION_KEY** - Key to access to Vision API
+- **OCR_SUBSCRIBTION_KEY** - Key to access to Vision API
-- **VS_ENDPOINT** - Endpoint for the Computer Vision API.
+- **OCR_ENDPOINT** - Endpoint for the Computer Vision API.
 Example: https://{cog-search-name}.cognitiveservices.azure.us
-- **VISION_TPS** - Transactions per second.
+- **OCR_VISION_TPS** - Transactions per second.
 The default is 10 TPS.
 This value could change in the future or you increase the 10 TPS limit through a support ticket.
 See [costs](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/computer-vision/).
-- **RETRY_COUNT** - With the 10 TPS limit, you will experience a "Too many requests" or 429 warning.
+- **OCR_RETRY_COUNT** - With the 10 TPS limit, you will experience a "Too many requests" or 429 warning.
 This is expected and not logged as an error.
 The next call will wait until the next second to try again.
-See TIMEOUT_MILLISECONDS.
+See OCR_TIMEOUT_MILLISECONDS.
 Default is 5 retries.
-- **TIMEOUT_MILLISECONDS** - The time to delay.
+- **OCR_TIMEOUT_MILLISECONDS** - The time to delay.
 This default is 1000 or 1 second.
-If 10 requests are sent to the Vision API and a 429 warning occurs, then the app will delay until the next second or TIMEOUT_MILLISECONDS.
+If 10 requests are sent to the Vision API and a 429 warning occurs, then the app will delay until the next second or OCR_TIMEOUT_MILLISECONDS.
 For example, 10 requests took 350 milliseconds, then the next retry will occur 1000 - 350 = 650 msecs.
 A delay of 650 msecs occurs.
-If TIMEOUT_MILLISECONDS is decrease to much, then the retries will be exausted.
+If OCR_TIMEOUT_MILLISECONDS is decrease to much, then the retries will be exausted.
 Remember we have a limit of 10 Transactions per Second.
 If this value is increased too much, then you risk the Function App timeout.
 > The [max timeout value](https://docs.microsoft.com/en-us/azure/search/cognitive-search-custom-skill-interface#web-api-custom-skill-interface) is PT3M50S(3 Minutes 50 Seconds).
 This is configured in the Skillset for scaling.
 See [Common Error Messages](#Troubleshooting)

 <br/>